janis-commerce/app-check-updates/README.md

 **Note:** If the installation fails (e.g., due to permissions), the APK remains downloaded and the user can install it manually from their device's file manager.

+## checkIfJustUpdated

+This function checks if the app was just updated and automatically cleans up old APK files.
+It's useful for showing a "What's New" dialog or performing post-update tasks.

+### Returns

+Returns a `Promise<boolean>`:
+- `true` if the app was recently updated via `updateFromJanis`
+- `false` if no update was detected or if called on iOS

+### Behavior

+When called:
+1. Checks if there was a pending update flag saved before installation
+2. If found, clears the flag and deletes the old APK file
+3. Returns `true` to indicate the app was just updated
+4. Returns `false` on subsequent calls (flag is already cleared)

+**Note:** This function only works on Android devices.
+On iOS, it always returns `false`.

 ## Installation

 The minimum required versions for using the package are **react: 17.0.2** and **react-native: 0.67.5**.